Veterans’ Rights

 Congress created the Program of Comprehensive Assistance for Family Caregivers (Caregiver Program) in 2010 to provide benefits to caregivers of seriously injured combat veterans.
 The program provides healthcare and financial support for family members who provide care, recognizing that their services can be all-consuming full-time work.

-In July 2020, a veteran and his caregiver filed a class action lawsuit through a petition to the U.S. Court of Appeals for Veterans Claims, arguing that the existing administrative appeals process of the Caregiver Program leads to erroneous and inconsistent decisions, causing significant strain on their financial, medical, and mental health.
+In July 2020, we filed a lawsuit on behalf of a veteran and his caregiver through a petition to the U.S. Court of Appeals for Veterans Claims, arguing that the existing administrative appeals process of the Caregiver Program leads to erroneous and inconsistent decisions, causing significant strain on their financial, medical, and mental health.

 The lawsuit detailed the enormous consequences of this uneven application of the program.
 Family members have had to quit jobs to provide care without remuneration or support, and in at least one instance, a veteran committed suicide after learning he didn’t qualify for the Program, feeling that the VA had failed to recognize his disability accurately.